pncsoares/dotnet-design-patterns/README.md

 1. If you want others to add a design pattern, go to `issues` tab and create a new issue with the label `new design pattern` and add the name of the design pattern in the `title`;
 1. Fork the project and submit a PR with an improvement of any kind, code, documentation, scenarios, pros, cons, spelling, etc;
 1. If you noticed something and want to register it so others can handle it, create a new issue with the label that better fits that scenario and fill as much information as you can.

+# 📢 Give feedback

+Do you have any suggestions on how we could improve this project overall?
+Let us know!
+We'd love to hear your feedback!

+Use the `discussions` tab for this purpose.
+Choose the category that better fits the scope of the discussion.